othmansh0/othmansh0/README.md

 - 🌱 I’m currently learning CoreData and SwiftUI
 - 👨‍💻 I’m looking to find my first position as an iOS developer
 - 🤔 I’m looking forward to being part of an innovation that people would love to use instead of have to use
-- 💬 Ask me about topics about Swift, cooking, bodybuilding,calesthincs, and anime.
+- 💬 Ask me about topics about Swift, cooking, body building,calisthenics, and anime.
 - 📫 How to reach me: Email - othmanshahrouri@gmail.com | Twitter - @othmansh0
 - 😄 Pronouns: He/Him/His